 In the past few years, I’ve notice a resurgence of outdated tools and methods used for training our dogs.
 Choke chains and slip leads, pinch collars, electronic collars, air horns and other tools that cause discomfort, pain, startle, and fear.
-I want to very clearly state that we do not use these methods at Good Dog Santa Cruz.
+I want to very clearly state that we do not use these methods at Good Dog Santa Cruz, and I hope you won’t use them with your dog either.

 Why?
 Don’t they work?
 Isn’t it sometimes easier?